dfuse-io/docs/content/docs/reference/rest/errors.md

 Each error message structure for both the REST API and WebSocket API is fully standardized across all our API calls.

-> The format is as follow:
+The format is as follows:

 {{< highlight json >}}
 {